-- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - Plan physicians must provide or arrange your care. - A facility copay applies to services that appear in this section but are performed in an ambulatory surgical center or the outpatient department of a hospital. - Be sure to read Section 4, Your cost for covered services, for valuable information about how cost-sharing works.
-Also, read Section 9 about coordinating benefits with other coverage, including with Medicare. - Humana will not waive the medical copayments, coinsurance, and deductibles for member when original Medicare is the primary payor.
-Members must enroll in the Humana Value Plan code associated within the service areas listed on the Value Plan brochure and the Humana Medicare Advantage Plan to receive waivers for medical copayments, coinsurance, and deductibles.
-See the Value Plan brochure (RI 73-829) for more details.
+- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - Plan physicians must provide or arrange your care. - A facility copay applies to services that appear in this section but are performed in an ambulatory surgical center or the outpatient department of a hospital. - Be sure to read Section 4, Your Costs for Covered Services, for valuable information about how cost-sharing works.
+Also, read Section 9 about coordinating benefits with other coverage, including with Medicare. - The coverage and cost-sharing listed below are for services provided by physicians and other health care professionals for your medical care.
+See Section 5(c) for cost-sharing associated with the facility (i.e., hospital, surgical center, etc.).

-Benefit Description You pay Diagnostic and treatment services Standard Option Basic Option Professional services of physicians In physician's office Office medical consultations At home Second surgical opinion Advance care planning \$35 copay per office visit to your primary care physician \$55 copay per office visit to a specialist \$50 copay per office visit to your primary care physician \$70 copay per office visit to a specialist During a hospital stayIn a skilled nursing facility Nothing Nothing In an urgent care center \$55 copay per visit \$70 copay per visit Telehealth services Standard Option Basic Option Telemedicine (also known as "telehealth," "virtual visits" or "video visits") uses information technology and telecommunications to provide virtual clinical care to patients.
-Patients can interact with Network Primary/Specialty Careproviders through video and app technology by using smartphones, tablets, and laptops. \$35 copay per office visit to your primary care physician \$50 copay per office visit to your primary care physician With Humana's telemedicine benefit delivered by Doctor On Demand, you can: Connect with a physician from one of Doctor On Demand's U.S. board-certified doctors Immediately see a doctor 24 hours a day, 7 days a week from any location Your primary care physician can access your telemedicine visit at your request If medically necessary, the telemedicine doctor can send a prescription to a preferred pharmacy
+Benefit Description You pay pay Diagnostic and treatment services Standard Option Basic Option Professional services of physicians In physician's office Office medical consultations \$35 copay per office visit to your primary care physician \$50 copay per office visit to your primary care physician At home Second surgical opinion Advance care planning \$55 copay per office visit to a specialist \$70 copay per office visit to a specialist During a hospital stay In a skilled nursing facility Nothing Nothing In an urgent care center \$55 copay per visit \$70 copay per visit Telehealth services Standard Option Basic Option Telemedicine (also known as "telehealth," "virtual visits" or "video visits") uses information technology and telecommunications to provide virtual clinical care to patients.
+Patients can interact with Network Primary/Specialty Careproviders through video and app technology by using smartphones, tablets, and laptops. \$35 copay per office visit to your primary care physician \$50 copay per office visit to your primary care physician With Humana's telemedicine benefit delivered by Doctor On Demand, you can: Connect with a physician from one of Doctor On Demand's U.S. board-certified doctors • Immediately see a doctor 24 hours a day, 7 days a week from any location Your primary care physician can access your telemedicine visit at your request • If medically necessary, the telemedicine doctor can send a prescription to a preferred pharmacy